 Chekov's Uncle Vanya, transposed to turn-of-the-century North Wales, where the peace and tranquility of a country house is disturbed by the arrival of the estate's tyrannical owner and his American wife.Written by

 Jonathan Broxton <firstname.lastname@example.org>

-August was one of the very first films to have a video tape made from the rushes negatives instead of the normal rush print.
-The video tapes were then edited into the finished film.
-As there was no rush print cutting guide the original negative was cut together using time codes that had been super imposed onto the rushes tape and converted by computer into cutting instructions.
+This was one of the first movies to have a videotape made from the rushes' negatives instead of the normal rush print.
+The tapes were then edited into the finished movie.
+As there was no rush print cutting guide, the original negative was cut together using time codes that had been superimposed onto the rushes tape and converted by computer into cutting instructions.
 See more »